THine Electronics: Alliance and acquisitions

 THine Electronics emphasized alliance is one of the most important strategies.
-In its early history, THine collaborated with Samsung Electronics Corp., established Topshine Electronics Corp. as a joint venture of THine Microsystems.
+In its early history, THine collaborated with Samsung Electronics, established Topshine Electronics Corp. as a joint venture of THine Microsystems.
 In addition, just before THine’s IPO, Hitachi and NEC made their symbolic investments in THine as partners.

 Dr. Iizuka founded the Japan Semiconductor Venture Association (JASVA) to improve opportunities for entrepreneurs in Japan in 2000.

 In 2002, THine acquired Giga Technologies, Inc., a radio frequency technical team, and also acquired a power management LSI team in the same year.

 In 2006, THine structured “Enova” venture capital fund, focusing on electronics industry companies with Ant Capital Partners and Chip One Stop, Inc. to cultivate Japanese entrepreneurship in electronics industry.

-In 2009, THine acquired an image signal processing team from Winbond Electronics, Corp. and launched its own ISP products with fewer footprints, less power consumption, high-speed frame rate, and high resolution such as 13 mega-pixels.
+In 2009, THine acquired an image signal processing team from Winbond Electronics, Corp. and launched its own ISP products with fewer footprints, less power consumption, higher-speed frame rates, and higher resolutions.

 In 2011, THine invested in Dazzo Technology Corp., a Taiwanese fabless LSI maker, to cultivate new alliance opportunities.

 Tack to Asia

 THine has maintained long-term relationship with Asian partners.

-In addition to its Taiwanese subsidiary, THine Electronics Taiwan, established in 2000, THine also established THine Electronics Korea, Inc. as its subsidiary in Seoul, Korea, in 2010.
-In 2010s, THine reinforced the Asian operation to expand its customers.
+In addition to its Taiwanese subsidiary in Taipei, THine Electronics Taiwan, established in 2000, THine also established THine Electronics Korea, Inc. as its subsidiary in Seoul, Korea, in 2010.
+During the 2010s, THine reinforced the Asian operation to expand its customers.

-De facto standard
+De facto standard V-by-One HS

-The technology pioneered by Dr. Iizuka has fueled the success of digital video devices including laptops, tablets, and 3D televisions.
+The technology pioneered by Dr. Iizuka has fueled the success of electronics appliances including laptops, tablets, and 3D televisions.
 Under Dr. Iizuka’s guidance, THine advanced existing low-voltage differential signaling (LVDS) technology to introduce 10-bit LVDS in 2003.
 The 10-bit LVDS chip as a television’s internal interface supports 1 billion colors compared to 8-bit LVDS’ 16 million colors and was widely accepted as the new value for image quality in television displays.

-THine also developed the V-by-One HS chip.
+After that THine developed the V-by-One HS chip.
 Considered the next-generation interface for flat-panel displays, this technology can realize high-definition television through eight pairs of internal video interface cables compared to the 48 pairs required with LVDS.
 V-by-One HS technology can be applied widely to automotives, security systems, document processing, flat panel displays, robotics and amusement markets.